danqing117/danqing117.github.io/_posts/2017-04-06-Weibo-Scraping.md

 	from urllib.parse import quote_plus
 	import base64, rsa, binascii

 Package <a href = "http://docs.python-requests.org/en/master/"> requests </a> is used for performing HTTP methods (some people may prefer <a href = "https://docs.python.org/2/library/urllib.html"> urllib</a> in Python 2), and it is the core package in web scraping. <a href = "https://www.crummy.com/software/BeautifulSoup/bs4/doc/"> BeautifulSoup</a>	is my personal love to extract data from HTML or XML files.
-Other packages here are used for regular regression, encoding, encryption
+Other packages here are used for regular regression, encoding, encryption, etc., and they are not necessary for all the other website.
+Studying the website is important before you decide which package you are going to use.

+The entire code can be found on my <a href="https://github.com/danqing117/Weibo-Scraper-Python-">Github</a>